So, you’re looking into starting a blog?

 As I said, there are literally hundreds of options of hosts out there so it can be daunting to find the right ones.
 The good news for you is that I’ve personally been with 11 different hosting companies since I started this whole online business thing, and I pay a LOT of attention to what people in the industry recommend, so I can recommend you the ones that I trust and actually use.

-For this, I’m going to go with a “Good, Better, Best” recommendation.
+For this, I’m going to go with a unique recommendation criteria.
+I’ve decided to focus on:

 Now that you know my three recommended options, who do I recommend?

-Without a doubt, the answer to that question is Siteground.
+Without a doubt, the answer to that question is Bluehost.

-Since I do recommend Siteground, and I know that the whole process might be a bit confusing, I’ve included screenshots and a walkthrough that’ll take you less than 10 minutes of exactly how to purchase Siteground hosting for you below.
+Since I do recommend Bluehost, and I know that the whole process might be a bit confusing, I’ve included screenshots and a walkthrough that’ll take you less than 10 minutes of exactly how to purchase Bluehost hosting for you below.

 Follow the information below step-by-step and by the end, you’ll have a blog ready to go.